lorenzoscottb/DReAMy/README.md

 # you can choose between pca/t-sne
 X, Y = dreamy.reduce_space(report_encodings, method="pca")

-# Update your original dataframe with cohordinates and plot
+# Update your original dataframe with coordinates and plot
 dream_bank["DR_X"], dream_bank["DR_Y"] = X, Y
 ```
 You can then use your favourite library to visualise the results.

 ## Annotate

-As mentioned, the Annotate features revolves around three tasks:
+As mentioned, the Annotate features revolve around three tasks:

 - NER : (name entity recognition) which annotates reports with respect to the character appearing in a report.